Daxing, Beijing: Administrative divisions

+As of 2025, there are 8 subdistricts and 14 towns in Daxing.

 Climate

 Daxing has a humid continental climate (Köppen climate classification Dwa).
 The average annual temperature in Daxing is 12.9 C. The average annual rainfall is 533.5 mm with July as the wettest month.
 The temperatures are highest on average in July, at around 26.8 C, and lowest in January, at around -3.2 C.

+New record: On May 1, 2021, the meteorological station of Daxing District observed the lowest temperature of 1.8°C.